Don’t Let Stigma Keep You from Weight Loss Surgery, Los Angeles | HLB

-Yet of the 20 million people who qualify, only 1% go on to have a weight loss procedure.
+Yet of the 20 million people who qualify, only 1% undergo a weight loss procedure.

-According to a recent U.S. survey published in the Journal of The American Medical Association (JAMA), stigma may be partially at blame for this super low turnout of active bariatric patients.
+According to a recent U.S. survey published in the Journal of The American Medical Association (JAMA), stigma may be partially to blame for this low turnout of active bariatric patients.

-The stigma of weight loss surgery is multi-faceted and includes several myths about bariatrics, which is a branch of medicine that involves the cause, prevention, and treatment of obesity.
+The stigma of weight loss surgery is multi-faceted and includes several myths about bariatrics, a branch of medicine that involves the cause, prevention, and treatment of obesity.

 Researchers at New York-Presbyterian/Weill Cornell Medicine in New York randomly called a group of 948 English-speaking adults and asked them a series of questions.

-The first question wanted to know if the person thought most people had weight loss surgery for cosmetic or health reasons.
+The first question asked if the person thought most people had weight loss surgery for cosmetic or health reasons.
 49.4% of recipients said yes, indicating they thought bariatric surgery was a cosmetic rather than health-based surgery.

 The second question asked if they thought weight loss surgery was akin to taking the easy way out.
 39.1% of the survey takers answered in the affirmative to this question.